+"Rest Time" is observed each day after lunch.
 This is an important time and should be truly a rest time.
 However, campers will not rest without counselor supervision.
 All campers must be on their beds and absolutely quiet for the full time.
-Campers may quietly write letters or read with counselor approval.
-There is a one hour rest period on Sunday and the same rules apply, except the first half-hour is quiet and during the second half-hour they can read and write.
-The secret to a successful rest hour, as well as a successful taps, is the teacher's maxim: "never let them see you smile until Christmas."
+There is a longer rest period on Sunday and the same rules apply.
+The secret to a successful rest hour, as well as a successful bedtime, is the teacher's maxim: "never let them see you smile until Christmas."
 This means that you should begin each session being very strict about this.
-Later you may chose to relax a little, but unless you get this under control early you will never have a chance.
+Later you may choose to relax a little, but unless you get this under control early you will never have a chance.

 Our favorite method for putting campers to bed was devised by a Timberlake counselor several years ago.
-He would begin with a count down to taps, so that every camper was in bed by the time it blew.
+He would begin with a countdown to taps, so that every camper was in bed by the time it blew.
 He would then put a chair in the middle of the floor and have his personal prayer time.
-While none of the campers knew that this what he was doing, he could use this time to silently pray for them and also keep them silent until they fell asleep.
+While none of the campers knew that this was what he was doing, he could use this time to silently pray for them and also keep them silent until they fell asleep.